-- Current aerial photograph with buildings labeled (historic function and date of construction and/or additions) and landscape features noted, with a caption beneath the image.
+- Site plans.
+Current aerial photograph with buildings labeled (historic function and date of construction and/or additions) and landscape features noted, with a caption beneath the image.
 If possible, less than 50-year-old buildings and features should be visually identified with hatching or different colorization.
 Include the outline of the farm (including all associated tax parcels if the farm is not a single parcel).

 - Photo location map (can be part of the current aerial site plan).

 - Historic aerials with changes to the built environment and landscape features (i.e. demolitions, additions, moved buildings) labeled and dated, with a caption beneath the image that includes the year of the image and calls attention to substantial changes to the landscape.
 If available, include an outline of the farm’s boundary at that time.

 - Comparison of 1850, 1880 and 1927 agricultural census data for the farm and township averages.
 Census data should be presented in chart form both graphically and numerically.

 To help users manage and process the substantial information presented in the context’s original and updated narratives and registration requirements, worksheets were developed for each region and the related specific time periods.
 Completed worksheets are to be submitted with each Historic Resource Survey Form prepared for farms and act as a sort of checklist for preparers—but are not to replace a thorough examination and application of the relevant narrative for each region.

 As Section 106 review requires consideration of those resources 50 years in age or older, it was critical to develop National Register evaluation guidance for resources constructed after 1960.
 Unlike the pre-1960 period, which was characterized by diversified, small family farms, the 1960-1980 narrative and registration requirements explains the trend of this period was toward specialized production, on both small- and large-scale farms.